pinecone-io/pinecone-ts-client/README.md

 // }
 ```

 You include options to `includeMetadata: true` or `includeValues: true` if you need this information.
+By default,
-By default these are not returned to keep the response payload small.
+these are not returned to keep the response payload small.

-Remember that data operations take place within the context of a namespace, so if you are working with namespaces and do not see expected results you should check that you are targeting the correct namespace with your query.
+Remember that data operations take place within the context of a `namespace`, so if you are working with namespaces and do not see expected results you should check that you are targeting the correct namespace with your query.

 ```typescript
 import { Pinecone } from '@pinecone-database/pinecone';